FULL-TIME STAFF: SENIOR SCHOOL

 Director of Music: Diederick Basson (Music Theory and Church Organ)

 Previously, Diederick was Head of Music at Stellenberg High School in Durbanville.
-He regularly performs as a soloist and accompanist, and also lectures on a part-time basis at Stellenbosch University.
-He is the former editor of the journal Vir die Musiekleier, former Chairman of the Stellenbosch Kunswedstryd and member of the South African Academy of Science & Arts.
+He regularly performs as a soloist and accompanist, and lectures on a part-time basis at Stellenbosch University.
+He is the former editor of the journal Vir die Musiekleier, former Chairman of the Stellenbosch Eisteddfod and member of the South African Academy of Science and Arts.
 In 2013 Diederick co-authored three school textbooks published by Oxford University Press.
-He also presents the programme “Sunday Concert” on Fine Music Radio 101.3.
+He also presents the programme Sunday Concert on Fine Music Radio 101.3.